A Fast Way to Get Started with Agent Development Kit on Google Cloud

 Before you begin, you'll need a Google Cloud project with billing enabled.

-This guide also assumes the following tools are installed:
+This guide requires the following tools:

 - uv: An extremely fast Python package and project manager.